grame-cncm/faustwebsite/_posts/2016-01-12-using-dynamic-compiler.markdown

 #### Using libfaust library ####

-The libfaust library is part of the Faust2 developement branch.
+The libfaust library is part of the Faust2 development branch.
 You'll have to [compile and install it](http://faust.grame.fr/download/).
 Then look at the installed faust/dsp/llvm-dsp.h header for a complete description of the API.
 Note that faust/dsp/llvm-c-dsp.h is a pure C version of the same API.

 ### Use case examples ###